Bolton-upon-Dearne railway station

 Bolton-upon-Dearne railway station serves the village of Bolton upon Dearne in South Yorkshire, England.
 It lies on the Wakefield Line 13 mi north of Sheffield railway station.

 History

 Bolton-upon-Dearne railway station was opened by the Swinton and Knottingley Railway on 1 July 1879, and was originally named Hickleton.
 The station was renamed as Bolton-on-Dearne on 1 November 1879.
 The name was altered again on 15 January 1924 to become 'Bolton-on-Dearne For Goldthorpe', before reverting to 'Bolton-on-Dearne' on 12 June 1961.
 It was renamed Bolton-upon-Dearne on 3 April 2008.

-The station was reported as being in the worst condition of any in South Yorkshire and the Passenger Transport Executive earmarked improvements to bring it up to a decent standard.
+The station was reported to be in the worst condition of any in South Yorkshire and the Passenger Transport Executive earmarked improvements to bring it up to a decent standard.
 Work to renew platforms (increase height, resurface), provide new waiting shelters and lighting was completed in November 2007.
 A new footbridge was opened in April 2010.